EllaBrands/stanDev/Fast-regression-for-big-data.md

 - approximate models
 - approximate algorithms
 - data subsetting
+- faster general computing that allows one to fit many big models (for example, GPUs for matrix algebra)
-- faster computing for big models
+- faster computing for specific models (for example, integrating out the linear parameters in a hierarchical linear regression)

 Sebastian's interested in this project.